 The following glossary of terms may be useful when researching Wills to understand more about the terminology used.
 The A to Z of Wills

-For more information please contact our Wills Department on 0191 232 9547 and ask to speak to a member of our team about your Will, or the arrangements for setting up a new Will.
+For more information please contact our expert will solicitors on 0191 232 9547 and ask to speak to a member of our team about your Will, or the arrangements for setting up a new Will.